happytm/BatteryNode/README.md

 ## OTA update using github

 Simply placing .bin file to github and publishing MQTT command from MQTT client app all sensor devices on the network can be updated with latest firmware.
+Simply publish "command/<devicenumber>/09/01" from any MQTT client.

 # Concept in detail: